-Compassion is a platform where someone with means can donate directly to someone without means who they pass on the street.
-There is a growing base for social good most people just don’t know where to start.
-The app will be as fast and easy to use as pulling a dollar from your wallet.
+Compassion is a platform where someone with means can donate directly to someone without means which they pass on the street.
+There is a growing base for social good most people don’t know where to start.
+The app is as fast and easy as pulling a dollar from your wallet.

 Homelessness in New York City has reached the highest levels since the Great Depression of the 1930s.
-While there are shelters and people will donate money on the street, there are plenty of basic needs that homeless people are still missing and can easily be provided.
-This app would combine a concept like Amazon Prime Now delivery with social good.
+Each night thousands of unsheltered homeless people sleep on New York City streets, in the subway system, and other public spaces.
+There is no accurate measurement of New York City’s unsheltered homeless population, and recent City surveys significantly underestimate the number of vulnerable homeless New Yorkers.
+While there are shelters and people donate money on the street, there are plenty of basic needs that homeless people are still missing.

 Solution needs to be mobile

 Americans spent almost $400 billion online in 2016, and nearly half of that happened on a mobile device.
-Over half of purchases made by Millennial's are made online.
-But according to the Online Fundraising Scorecard from Dunham+Company, 84% of nonprofits didn’t optimize their donation experience for a smartphone or tablet.
+According to the Online Fundraising Scorecard from Dunham+Company, 84% of nonprofits didn’t optimize their donation experience for a smartphone or tablet.

 Items to donate.